 On shelves from October 19, the new issue also features some of the biggest films left to arrive in 2018, including Fantastic Beasts: The Crimes of Grindelwald, Steve McQueen’s Widows, and Robin Hood, plus Suspiria, White Boy Rick, and a preview of all the upcoming festive films.
 There are also interviews with Joaquin Phoenix, Gus Van Sant, Javier Bardem, and the new Sabrina, Kiernan Shipka.

-Read on for a rundown of what to expect in the new issue…
+Keep reading for a breakdown of what to expect in the new issue…

 Subscribe to Total Film magazine now and you’ll never miss an issue (as well as saving money on the cover price).
-Get the digital version for your tablet or have an exclusive subs cover through your door every month - or save even more !
+Get the digital version for your tablet or have an exclusive subs cover through your door every month - or save even more with a print/digital bundle!
 Grab your first issue FREE direct from Apple Newsstand.
 Or read our Android version on Google Play.